Essential Tips for Accessible Family Travel

 Hospital Locations:

 When traveling with a terminally ill child, it is crucial to have access to major hospitals along the way.
 Familiarize yourself with the locations of these hospitals before you embark on your journey.
-Being aware of where the nearest medical facilities are located can provide you with a sense of security and preparedness in case of any emergencies.
+Knowing the locations of the nearest medical facilities gives you a sense of security.
+It also makes you prepared in case of any emergencies.

 Important medical documents :